berkeley-scf/r-bootcamp-fall-2022/README.md

 ## Logistical Questions

 If you need to contact us directly with an administrative question, you can email r-bootcamp@lists.berkeley.edu.
+But for general questions that others might benefit from, please use the [online discussion forum](https://edstem.org/us/courses/24442).